 Spirit is, in essence, the Necromantic class of Titan Quest.
 The class is a bit eclectic in its focus with many skills that serve various purposes.
 It has a direct attack spell that drains enemy vitality and restores health.
 There is also an aura that weakens enemies by reducing their max health and speed.
 Spirit characters also have access to a skill that boosts damage dealing ability of staves significantly and causes them to shoot three projectiles rather than one (though as of the most recent patch many have argued that the increase in manna cost makes this skill's usefulness suspect).
 Most significantly, however, the spirit class has access to the Lich King summon.
 The Lich King has substantial damage dealing potential in its own right as well as the ability to cast several damaging spells.

-Famous is the anti-piracy 'bug' the developers had build into the game and which bit them eventually in the tail.
-The game was protected by entering a game-key during installation.
-A common practice for pirates was to produce a key-generator for a game, or to supply a patched executable to circumvent this security feature and to play the game without restrictions (and paying for it).
-The developers however could detect this situation, and have the game crash after you exit a certain dungeon.
+Iron Lore Entertainment included an anti-piracy 'bug' in the game.
+Titan Quest required a game-key during installation, and a common practice for pirates was to use a key-generator or to supply a patched executable to circumvent this security feature and to play pirated copies of the game.
+The game, however, could detect pirated copies, and it crashed after you exited a certain dungeon.

 Town Portal Controversy

-On a sidenote, when Ryan Davis, now of Giant Bomb's own Bomb Squad, reviewed Titan Quest for GameSpot, he entirely missed that it was possible for players to fast travel back to town, and complained about the lack of such a feature in his review.
+On a sidenote, when the late Ryan Davis (of Giant Bomb's own Bomb Squad) reviewed Titan Quest for GameSpot, he entirely missed that it was possible for players to fast travel back to town, and complained about the lack of such a feature in his review.
 When he realized his error, he amended the text and slightly improved the score.

 PC System Requirements